MattCrook/python_sockets_multi_threading/README.md

 #### Protocol
 * Need a protocol for determining how many bytes we are receiving.
-* Also need a check to to make sure `msg` is not none.
+* Also need a check to to make sure `msg` is not `none`.
 Because when we connect, a message is sent to the server telling us that we connected, but we are trying to immediately handle the message being sent with the length of the message that is about to come...which we haven't sent yet.
 So, we need to make sure the `msg` is a valid message we can convert into an integer other wise we will run into an issue.
 * We do this by writing the below:

 ```py